qualiaMachine/Intro_GCP_for_ML/episodes/Data-storage.md

 When prompted to choose an access control method, choose **uniform access** unless you have a very specific reason to manage object-level permissions.
 - **Uniform access (recommended):** Simplifies management by enforcing permissions at the bucket level using IAM roles.
 It's the safer and more maintainable choice for teams and becomes permanent after 90 days.
 - **Fine-grained access:** Allows per-file permissions using ACLs, but adds complexity and is rarely needed outside of web hosting or mixed-access datasets.

+#### 3e.
+Choose how to protect object data
+GCP automatically protects all stored data, but you can enable additional layers of protection depending on your project’s needs.
+For most ML or research workflows, you’ll want to balance safety with cost.

+- **Soft delete policy (recommended for shared projects):** Keeps deleted objects recoverable for a short period (default is 7 days).
+This is useful if team members might accidentally remove data.
+You can set a custom retention duration, but longer windows increase storage costs.
+- **Object versioning:** Creates new versions of files when they’re modified or overwritten.
+This can be helpful for tracking model outputs or experiment logs but may quickly increase costs.
+Enable only if you expect frequent overwrites and need rollback capability.
+- **Retention policy (for compliance use only):** Prevents deletion or modification of objects for a fixed time window.
+This is typically required for regulated data but should be avoided for active ML projects, since it can block normal cleanup and retraining workflows.

+> In short: keep the **default soft delete** unless you have specific compliance requirements.
+Use **object versioning** sparingly, and avoid **retention locks** unless mandated by policy.

 ### 4. Upload files to the bucket
 - If you haven't downloaded them yet, right-click and save as `.csv`: